potatoqualitee/dbatools.ai/README.md

 ## Prerequisites
 You need to sign-up for an OpenAI account and generate an API key for authentication.
 Visit https://platform.openai.com/account/api-keys to create your API key.

-Azure OpenAI Services support coming soon.
+For Azure OpenAI Services, you'll need an Azure subscription with access to Azure OpenAI services.

 ## Getting Started